 If there is a discrepancy between the Engineer's acceptance test result and the Contractor's test result, the Contractor may ask for the Dispute Resolution sample to be tested.
 If the Dispute Resolution sample substantiates the original acceptance test result, the Contractor, after two such Dispute Resolution samples, will be charged a fee of \$125 for all further Dispute Resolution cores that substantiate the acceptance test result.
-If the Dispute Resolution sample substantiates the Contractor will not be charged a fee.
+If the Dispute Resolution sample substantiates the Contractor's test result, the Contractor will not be charged a fee.